 - There is a significant commitment expected before appointment to successfully complete pre-appointment training.

-- When appointed there is a requirement to attend mandatory training and support sessions (see below)
+- When appointed there is a requirement to attend requisite training and support sessions (see below)

 - When appointed, children’s hearings and sheriffs appoint a safeguarder when this is needed, so the number of safeguarder appointments varies over time and area.
 The expectation is that you will be able to take no less than five and no more than 15 appointments in any year where this is possible.